relaystr/ndk/doc/usecases/requests.md

 ## When to use

-Requests schould be used when no other usecase fits your needs. \
+Requests should be used when no other use case fits your needs. \
-Ther is `.query` and `.subscription` representing the nostr equivalent, `.subscription` schould only be used when absolutely necessary.
-Many relays limit the amout of simultanious subscriptions.
+There is `.query` and `.subscription` representing the nostr equivalent, `.subscription` should only be used when absolutely necessary.
+Many relays limit the amount of simultaneous subscriptions.